Financial Aid & scholarships

 Welcome to the Financial Aid Department of Atlantis University.

-When applying at Atlantis University, the primary responsibility for educational costs rests with the student and their family.
-However, financial aid is available to meet the difference between the student’s resources and their actual needs.
+At Atlantis University, the responsibility for covering educational costs primarily rests with the student and their families.
+However, financial aid is available to help bridge the gap between a student’s resources and their actual financial needs.

 1. Create your FSA ID and password.

-The FSD ID allows students to complete all their Financial AID applications online and serves as the electronic signature to access confidential data.
+The FSA ID allows students to complete all their financial aid applications online and allows an electronic signature to access confidential data.

 Click here to create your FSA ID